Codium-ai/codiumate-docs/docs/chat/commands/ask.md

 2. **Initiate the Command**: Type `/ask` followed by your question in the chat interface.
 Codiumate will process your query and return a response tailored to the context of your selected mode and focus.

-3. **Continue the Chat**: If you require further assistance or have additional questions, click the "continue this chat" button.
-This action creates a [thread](../threads.md), allowing for a more in-depth conversation regarding your query.
+3. **Continue the Chat**: If you require further assistance or have additional questions, continue your conversation in the same chat.
+Codiumate will maintain the context of your initial query, providing tailored responses to your follow-up questions.

 !!! success "Available in"
     - [:fontawesome-solid-file-code: Current File focus](../focus/current-file.md)
     - [:fontawesome-solid-code-compare: Git-Diff focus](../focus/git-diff.md)

-!!! threads "Threads"
-    This command supports threading.
-[Read more about Threads](../threads.md).

 ### Current-File Examples